Skip to content

 Family lawyers in California previously weren’t afforded much trial time, they worked by declarations and written pleadings.
 But there has been a shift over the last few years.
 California law now entitles more litigants to evidentiary hearings.
 This change has seen family law attorneys, retraining and retooling their practices.
 Judges in California have asked bar associations to train family law attorneys on how to introduce and use evidence during evidentiary hearings.
 Cari is at the forefront of that effort, as is the iPad and LIT SOFTWARE’s apps.

-We talked with Cari at the ABA TECHSHOW this past spring, and then again just a few weeks ago, about her efforts in bringing technology to the practice of Family Law, and also about how she uses technology in her own practice.
-While it’s true that Cari uses LIT SOFTWARE’s apps in the conventional ways they were designed for, she talked to us about some of the additional ways she uses their features and capabilities to streamline her practice and her busy speaking schedule.
+Cari shared with us her efforts in bringing technology to the practice of Family Law, and also how she uses technology in her own practice.
+While Cari uses the LIT SUITE in the conventional ways is was designed for, she talked to us about some of the additional ways she uses the features and capabilities to streamline her practice and her busy speaking schedule.

 When it comes time to take depositions in a case, Cari creates a brand new TrialPad case just for deposition and includes pleadings, notes, exhibits, and anything she thinks she will use.
 She copies and transfers that case onto several iPads, and hands them out at deposition, one for opposing counsel, one for deponent, one for the court reporter, etc. Then, everyone can bring up the exact same documents at the same time.
 When the witness comments on “Exhibit 134”, Cari applies an Exhibit Sticker in TrialPad and emails the exhibit to the opposing counsel and the court reporter on the spot.
 No more bringing binders to deposition.
 She’s brought up to 6 iPads to a deposition, with every possible document she might use, and it was still lighter than one of the deposition binders she used to bring.
 Plus, it is faster and easier to keep everyone on the same page, looks professional, and yes, maybe a little intimidating.